 LEASE-UP AND TENANCY

-When homes are ready for lease-up, applicants who reach the top of a waitlist will be contacted to meet with property management staff to complete eligibility paperwork, including income and asset verifications, landlord references, and a criminal background screening.
+Applicants will be contacted in the order applications were received to meet with property management staff to complete eligibility paperwork, including income and asset verifications, landlord references, and a criminal background screening.
 Once an applicant is determined to be eligible for a home, he or she will be contacted to sign lease documents.

 BCHA has property management and maintenance staff who are responsible for day-to-day housing operations.
 One on-site property manager will be appointed for BCHA’s Nederland properties, which includes Tungsten Village.
 Maintenance staff conduct regular inspections, attend to work orders, and are available for emergencies.

 Unfortunately, due to the construction period and the short timeframe for leasing, applicants will not be able to view homes prior to move-in.

 Due to the tight timeframe for lease-up, homes will be assigned for each resident by Property Management staff based on bedroom size.
 Exceptions will be made for people with a disability who require specific accessible homes and a Reasonable Accommodation.